 More Kenyans than ever are studying at university.
 Since 2008 the higher education (HE) sector in Kenya has expanded rapidly to 74 universities.
 By 2018, enrolment had more than doubled to 538,820 (CUE, 2019), with a 11.46% Gross Enrolment Ratio (UNESCO, 2020), including a 58:42 ratio of Men and Women enrolling in HE, a gender ratio gap which is slowly narrowing.
 According to the World Bank Report, Improving Higher Education Performance in Kenya (2019), this is slightly higher than the regional average of 9.3 percent but much lower than the upper-middle-income economies that Kenya aspires to emulate.

 Enhancing and scaling quality Online Distance Learning (ODL) as a means of improving access to HE and developing a skilled workforce, is a priority for the Kenyan government.

-As part of the SFPK programme the OU’s Institute of Educational Technology (IET) and International Development office (IDO) are leading the implementation of two key programme areas:
+As part of the SFPK programme the OU’s Institute of Educational Technology (IET) is leading the implementation of two key programme areas: